caiqingdong111111/MBIE_New_CAM_Evaluation/README.md

 ## Status

-The paper describing these evaluation metrics is currently under preparation.
+The papers on these evaluation metrics are currently awaiting acceptance.

-The full documentation and experimental results will be released after publication.
+Full documentation and purchasing information will be released after the papers are published.